Whitman Announces a New Major in Business Analytics

 A distinctive characteristic of conducting business in the 21st century is collecting and utilizing vast amounts of data in decision making.
-Syracuse University’s Martin J. Whitman School of Management has launched a new undergraduate major in Business Analytics to train tomorrow’s leaders and decision-makers to turn this wealth of data into powerful insights for business.
+The Whitman School has launched a new undergraduate major in business analytics to train tomorrow’s leaders and decision-makers to turn this wealth of data into powerful insights for business.

 Starting this fall, students in the Whitman School’s Business Analytics program will have the opportunity to become well versed in all facets and business applications of data and analytics.
 Foundational knowledge in data management and analytics for business will arm students with the skills needed to collate and manage data from disparate sources.
 Specializations in financial analytics and marketing analytics, as well as other related areas, will teach students to draw insights from data and effectively communicate them to inform business decisions across a wide range of contexts, from improving the efficiency of operations to fine-tuning customer experiences.

-- Syracuse University’s Whitman School of Management Announces a Major in Business Analytics - September 23, 2020
+- Whitman Announces a New Major in Business Analytics - September 23, 2020

 - Help Shape the Future of Whitman! - December 17, 2018